“Too many of us are not living our dreams because we are living our fears.” - Les Brown

 3. Starting is a Success

 Failure—the haunting number one fear of artists.
 But, the only way to truly fail is by counting yourself out before you’ve even begun.
 Starting signifies you believe in your abilities.
-Starting gives you opportunity.
+Starting gives you an opportunity.
 Starting means you have already beat the fear that has kept so many others from their dreams.

 Whether that means picking up your brush or setting up your Artwork Archive Profile Page, taking the first step toward becoming an artist is a success in and of itself.